The Science of Broiler and Pullet Lighting

 Blue light for Broilers

-Blue light has been shown to help in the growth and sexual development of poultry at a later age by elevation of plasma androgens.
+Blue light has been shown to help in the growth of poultry at a later age by elevation of plasma androgens.
 Monochromatic blue light has a calming effect on animals, which is particularly useful during semen collection from male turkeys.
 Other studies show exposure to blue light causes a decrease in blood pressure and positively effects blood glucose levels and triglyceride levels.

 The effect of lighting indoors